 I’m not sure if I mentioned I hit a deer with my truck a few weeks ago.

 I never found the deer.
-It was after 11:30 PM and the road was a dark, two lane affair through the country.
-I turned around twice and looked carefully on both sides of the road.
+It was after 11:30 PM and the road was a dark, two-lane affair through the country.
+I turned around twice and looked carefully at both sides of the road.

 While the truck was still drivable, there was a lot of hidden damage under the hood.
 This morning, I picked up the truck from the body shop.
 The truck looks marvelous.
 As I was sitting in the office waiting for the final paperwork, “woulda, coulda, shoulda” thoughts engulfed me.

-As I sat there, my mind flashed to different businesses I have owned.
+As I sat there, my mind flashed to the different businesses I owned.

-In particular, I remember the vending company I built from $90K in gross sales to a ¼ of a million dollars in gross sales in 20 months.
+In particular, I remember the vending company I built from $90K in gross sales to ¼ of a million dollars in gross sales in 20 months.
 And the family helped in the business.
-But just when the fruits on my labors were paying off, I jumped ship and sold it.
-So now I am in the office of someone who, at least so far, has not jumped ship, is still engaged in his business and is HAPPY.
+But just when the fruits of my labors were paying off, I jumped ship and sold it.
+So now I am in the office of someone who, at least so far, has not jumped ship, is still engaged in his business, and is HAPPY.

 “Woulda, coulda, shoulda” isn’t the answer.

 That was a long time ago and I cannot go back and have a “do-over.”
-But I can look at the situation I am in now and ask better questions, so I have better long-term outcomes.
+Now I can look at the situation I am in and ask better questions, so I have better long-term outcomes.

 My attitude about events is what I can control.

 And using the CBA worksheets and Asking Better Questions is a start.
 Those what-ifs are still nagging at me.
 The future is where I need to be, not the past.
 Well, really I need to be in the present.
 The future will take care of itself if I take care of the present moment.